 - Learn The Language of Nature and become a citizen naturalist.
 Beginning in March, we will offer intensive Adult Education courses taught at the Watershed by University professors.
 Click for details and to register.

 Become a Citizen NaturalistIn collaboration with professors from local colleges and universities, we are offering a series of courses on The Language of Nature.
 Upon completion of all four courses, students will earn a “Citizen Naturalist” certificate.
 The first course begins in March 2015.
 Enrollment is limited to 15 students per course, so reserve your spot now before it fills up.

 On the Brink of MetamorphosisClick here to learn how our new LEED Platinum environmental center will transform the heart of the Watershed Reserve.
 Discover how our state-of-the-art technologies, laboratory, and interactive exhibits will model how we can all live more environmentally responsible lives.

-View a timelapse video of the construction (and all the snow we had this winter!)
+View a timelapse video of the construction (and all the snow we had last winter!)